Peek Freans: Innovation

-Like many good employers of the Victorian age, the company developed an enlightened matriarch-like approach, giving many innovative benefits to its employees.
+Like many good employers of the Victorian age, the company developed an enlightened paternalistic approach, giving many innovative benefits to its employees.
 At its Biscuit Town factory, much like a mini-town, as well as having: an on-site bank, post office and fire station; employees and their families had free-to-use access to on-site medical, dental and optical services.
 The original contracted hours were 68 across a Monday-Saturday double-shift pattern, but these were reduced from 1868 without a reduction in pay, noted as highly beneficial by Henry Mayhew.
-The directors wanted to ensure that the workers didn't indulge in "virtuous pursuits", and so formed the first of the company paid-for societies, included: a cricket club (1868); musical society (1907); and athletic and dramatic societies (both 1908).
+The directors wanted to ensure that the workers indulged in "virtuous pursuits", and so formed the first of the company paid-for societies, included: a cricket club (1868); musical society (1907); and athletic and dramatic societies (both 1908).
 Post-World War I, the company set up a tribunal, through which workers could freely express and debate their concerns.
 This resulted in the company giving its employees a pension plan, plus a week's paid holiday per year.

 Associated Biscuit Manufacturers

 In 1921, Peek Frean entered into an amalgamation agreement with rival biscuit firm Huntley & Palmers, resulting in the creation of a holding company, Associated Biscuit Manufacturers Ltd (ABM).
 However, both biscuit firms retained their own brands and premises.
 Jacob's joined the conglomerate from 1961.
 English Biscuit Manufacturers (EBM) was established in Pakistan as a local joint-venture production company from 1965, which still owns the various brand rights in the country.

 During the course of its life, the firm's brand name changed from Peek, Frean and Co. to Peek Frean (in the early twentieth century) and then to Peek Freans (by the 1970s, the name having been used in the possessive case on products for many years).

-In the 1970's Peek Freans were advertised with the popular jingle, "Peek Freans are a Very Serious Cookie."
+In the 1970s Peek Freans were advertised with the popular jingle, "Peek Freans are a Very Serious Cookie."